CloudFueled/aks-workshop/src/3.04 - Setup External Secrets Operator/Exercise/README.md

     - issuer: the oidcIssuerURL from the AKS cluster
     - subject: `system:serviceaccount:external-secrets:sa-external-secrets`

-- Assign it **Key Vault Secrets User** role scoped to the vault
+- Assign the UAMI the **Key Vault Secrets User** role scoped to the vault
-- Set up the **federated identity credential** on the UAMI
-- Define and deploy an **User Managed Identity** with the created module.
-- Assign the Managed Identity to the Key Vault with the `Key Vault Administrator` role
 - Make sure the tags are propagated to all resources, including the Key Vault and Managed Identity.

 Deploy: